 Get Free Information on LPN or LVN Programs Near You or Online

 What is an LPN?

-Licensed Practical Nurses have a number of duties that they complete in the Throckmorton TX medical facilities where they are employed.
-As their titles imply, they are required to be licensed in all states, including Texas.
-Although they may be responsible for supervising Certified Nursing Assistants (CNA), they themselves normally work under the guidance of either an RN or a doctor.
-The healthcare facilities where they work are numerous and diverse, for instance hospitals, medical clinics, schools, and long-term care facilities.
-Anywhere that you can find patients seeking medical care is their dominion.
-Each state not only controls their licensing, but also what duties an LPN can and can’t perform.
-So depending on the state, their routine job functions may include:
+Licensed Practical Nurses have many duties that they perform in the Tom Bean TX healthcare facilities where they are employed.
+As their titles signify, they are mandated to be licensed in all states, including Texas.
+Even though they may be responsible for monitoring Certified Nursing Assistants (CNA), they themselves generally work under the guidance of either an RN or a doctor.
+The medical facilities where they work are numerous and diverse, for instance hospitals, medical clinics, schools, and long-term care facilities.
+Anywhere that you can find patients in need of medical treatment is their domain.
+Each state not only oversees their licensing, but also what duties an LPN can and can’t perform.
+So depending on the state, their daily work activities can include:

 - Administering medications

 - Initiating IV drips

 - Getting blood or urine samples